actris/data-management-plan/DMP/initial-DMP.md

 ### 6.6 Archiving and preservation of ACCESS data

+The ACCESS unit is providing access to all ACTRIS data sets through the [ACTRIS data portal](https://actris.nilu.no/).
+The metadata from the data center units (In Situ, ARES and CLU) are harvested custom APIs and services.
+The metadata is stored in an Oracle database at NILU.

 #### 6.6.1 Level 3 data

 Some higher level data products are stored at NILU in a file archive, this is data that is post-processed and usually part of data publications (http://actris.nilu.no/Content/pageid=226809f7a0ac49538914eeafb4448afa).